How Arlington Divorce Attorney Afsana Chowdhury Can Help You

 Second, when determining child custody arrangements after a divorce, a court must consider the child’s best interests.
 Generally, courts try to ensure children have a relationship with both parents.
 The court will typically try to minimize the disruption on the child’s home and routine, meaning it would consider factors like where the child currently lives, who currently provides most of the child care, and which parent would be able to dedicate the care and attention needed to suit the child’s needs.

-Call Our Office to Speak to an Experienced Arlington County Divorce Lawyer
+Call Our Office to Speak to an Experienced Arlington Divorce Attorney

 Our office has vast experience in handling all of the aspects of divorce cases.
 We also handle cases unique to the Northern Virginia region, such as military and federal employee divorces.
 Contact us at 703-782-4273 to tell us more about your case.
 We look forward to supporting you in all of your family law matters.